C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 However, an additional benefit to using the `@Binding` property wrapper for the `notes` property is that it will be designated as shared between the parent view and our `NoteRow` child view.
 Meaning, if the child view changes the value of a `Note`, the parent view's array will be updated as well. 🎉

-## Using NoteRow With Our List
+## Creating our Notes Summary

-In your **Project Navigator (⌘1)** click on `ContentView.swift`
+In your **Project Navigator (⌘1)** click on `ContentView.swift`.
+This view will be serve as our note summary screen.

-At this point, we are ready to show multiple notes by using multiple `NoteRow`s.
+Our goal is to show multiple notes on the note summary screen by using multiple `NoteRow`s, the view we just created.

+Let's start by defining our model.
 Define an array of notes including two default notes using the following var as the first line in the `ContentView` struct:

 ```swift
 @State var notes: [Note] = [